Rei II: Production

-In 1993 Gainax produced a presentation document of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
+In 1993 Gainax produced a presentation document of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing a first draft of the planned episodes.
 The Proposal document was then published in 1994.
-In the first draft, the basic plot for the sixth episode was already planned and the Japanese title "Showdown in Tokyo-3" was decided.
+In the first draft, the basic plot for the sixth episode was already planned, and the Japanese title "Showdown in Tokyo-3" was decided.
 "The Eva's revenge" was also planned to take place in the installment.
 Neon Genesis Evangelions director Hideaki Anno and Akio Satsukawa wrote "Rei II", while Masayuki drew the storyboards.
 Hiroyuki Ishido served as director, Nobuhiro Hosoi as chief animator, and Rei Yumeno as assistant character designer.
+Megumi Hayashibara, Rei's voice actress, performed the voice of an anonymous woman making time announcements during the process; Tetsuya Iwanaga and Tomokazu Seki voiced unnamed Nerv operators, while Yūko Miyamura voiced a female announcer.
+A version of Bart Howard's "Fly Me to the Moon" named "Rei #6" sung by Hayashibara was also used for the ending theme of the episode.

-Anno felt stuck after writing the script for the first episode, "Angel Attack", which took half a year to complete, so he wrote "Rei I" and "Rei II" before the third and the fourth episodes.
+Anno felt stuck after writing the script for the first episode, "Angel Attack", which took half a year to complete, so he wrote "Rei I" and "Rei II" before the third and fourth episodes.
+In the staff's original plans, after the battle against Angel Shamshel in the third episode "A Transfer", Shinji would become friends with his classmates Toji Suzuhara and Kensuke Aida in the episode finale, receiving a call from them.
+As production progressed, however, staff members said they thought there was a need to depict Shinji's relationships with the people around him after the third episode.
+As they were writing the scripts and the screenplay, the staff also felt that it would be logically implausible to have Shinji pilot Eva-01 again without first considering the effects of the boy's traumatic experience, so the fourth episode, "Hedgehog's Dilemma", was added to the plan.
 For production reasons, the post-recording dubbing followed the same order.
-He encountered difficulties while writing for Rei, not feeling "particularly interested" or relating to her, but he thought of her as a representation of his unconscious mind and shaped the character with the phrase "You won't die, I will protect you".
-At the end of the episode he also inserted a scene where Rei smiles at Shinji, but he later regretted it, since Shinji and Rei manage to communicate with each other and establish emotional contact in the episode; according to Anno, the character of Rei thus reaches its conclusion smiling.
+In the episode's original script draft, Gainax had not yet decided on either the name Operation Yashima or the scene in which Shinji pries open Eva-00's cockpit by hand to rescue Rei.
+The staff also planned a scene following Rei's smile in which Gendo would watch Rei smiling at Shinji on a monitor before giving her a cold look.

-Tomokazu Seki and Yuko Miyamura, original voice actors of the characters Toji Suzuhara and Asuka Langley Soryu in the show, voiced announcements audible in the background during Operation Yashima.
+Tomokazu Seki and Yūko Miyamura, the original voice actors of the characters Toji Suzuhara and Asuka Langley Soryu in the show, voiced announcements audible in the background during Operation Yashima.